jy0205/Pyramid-Flow/README.md

 </table>

 ## News
+* `2024.11.13`  🚀🚀🚀 We release the 768p miniflux checkpoint.

 * `2024.10.29` ⚡️⚡️⚡️ We release [training code for VAE](#1-training-vae), [finetuning code for DiT](#2-finetuning-dit) and [new model checkpoints](https://huggingface.co/rain1011/pyramid-flow-miniflux) with FLUX structure trained from scratch.

   > We have switched the model structure from SD3 to a mini FLUX to fix human structure issues, please try our 1024p image checkpoint and 384p video checkpoint (up to 5s).
-The new miniflux model shows great improvement on human structure and motion stability.
-We will release 768p video checkpoint in a few days.
+The new miniflux model shows great improvement on human structure and motion stability

 * `2024.10.13`  ✨✨✨ [Multi-GPU inference](#3-multi-gpu-inference) and [CPU offloading](#cpu-offloading) are supported.
 Use it with **less than 8GB** of GPU memory, with great speedup on multiple GPUs.